 Information architecture is actually an outdated term.
 It has given way to the much more popular “user-experience design.”
 I retrieve the old term because it accurately describes the kind of thinking involved in design.
-Namely, surveying the material landscape and projecting, drawing out, and crafting arrangements that might enable new forms of life and experience.
-Architecture is defined by this kind of synthesis.
-After all, this is what “tectonic” means.
+I survey the material landscape and project, draw out, and craft arrangements that might enable new forms of life and experience.
+Architecture, as a whole, is defined by this kind of synthetic thinking.
+After all, this is what “tectonic” means: joining.

 Many designers only commit to technical tools and rarely approach conceptual issues.
-I want to supplement my skills with critical reflection.
+I want to center my skills around critical reflection.
 Theory is not mere "head stuff."
 It is a way of seeing things.
 I spend time thinking through lines, shapes, and letters in hopes of seeing new routes for informational construction.
 In other words, theory opens new questions and guides technical decisions.

 I love the mountains.
 My ancestry begins just a few miles from where I live now.
 I grew up in the foothills of the Smokies and have always admired their permanence and age.
 These hills have fostered diverse creativity in jam, poetry, banjos, and clogging.
 At some point, creativity receded in the face of fabrication.
 Those crafts and heirlooms became punchlines in the industrial era.
-And, while Appalachia has deep problems and painful memories for many, I identify those issues with the loss of creativity.
-So, I try to recover it in this the digital age..
+And—while Appalachia does have deep problems and painful memories for many—I identify those very issues with the loss of creativity.
+So, I try to recover it in this the digital age.

-I like drawing but I am not to keen on photos.
-Sure, I appreciate the complexity of the craft but the drawn line, typographic symbols, and shape language drive my design sensibility.
+I like drawing but I am not too keen on photos.
+Sure, I appreciate the complexity of the craft but the drawn line, typographic symbols, and shape language drive my visual sensibility.

 Everyone loves playing with their kids.
 I watch sports but mostly to bicker and complain about logical inconsistencies.
 I goof around on the guitar.
 I am a glutton for conversation.
 Critically, I only drink Tennessee whiskeys (bourbon = Kentucky...which means: no thanks).